lunduniversity/introprog/README.md

   * `rename` when you have renamed files or other stuff without changing appearance/meaning
   * `refactor` when you have changed things structurally but not changed actual appearance/meaning
 * Example of commit messages
-  * `git commit -am "update exercise w03 improve explanation"
+  * `git commit -am "update exercise w03 to improve explanation"`
-  * `git commit -am "add task in exercises w05 vector copy"
+  * `git commit -am "add task in exercises w05 vector copy"`
 * Make small commits and commit often.
 Try to keep commits atomic and only within one file if meaningful.
 * Make sure your change compiles before committing.
 Do *not* push code that does not compile!